 Stay tuned to the festival’s website in the coming weeks for more information on the festival map and other programmes in the lineup.

 Time: Sun-Thu 7.30pm-11pm | Fri-Sat 7.30pm-12am

 Venue: Marina Bay

-For more things to do see and do in May, check out the following:
+For more things to see and do in Singapore, check out the following: